-I believe it would be wise on the part of the RZIM board to seek help from professional, biblical counselors Patrick Doyle or Leslie Vernick for their perspective on this entire situation.
+I believe it would be wise on the part of the RZIM board to seek help from professional, Christ-centered counselors Patrick Doyle or Leslie Vernick for their perspective on this entire situation.
 Either of these counselors could quickly get to the truth and impart logic, wisdom, and application to bring forth healing.

 As someone who ministers to women on the receiving end of unfaithfulness and abuse I can say I’ve heard about every spin imaginable from husbands caught participating in something they shouldn’t have been doing.
 Denial, justification, spiritualizing, minimizing, rationalizing, blaming, believing their own rhetoric, lying.
 Unfaithful people can lie so much they can’t keep their lies straight.
 Abusers are different from someone caught in unfaithfulness for the first time.
 An abuser believes every word that comes out of their own mouth.
 That’s why they are so convincing.

 UPDATE DECEMBER 8, 2017: The original post on The Spiritual Sounding Board has been removed at the request of the woman involved in the case so you can no longer read the written correspondence that went back and forth between her and Ravi Zacharias.